smiletrl/golang_escape/README.md

 Note: `num escapes to heap` means `num` lives out of its own function scope, which doesn't necessarily mean `num` is allocated to heap. `moved to heap: title` means variable `title` is allocated at heap.

+For more verbose compile result, use double `-m` as `go build -gcflags="-m -m" case1.go`.

 Any feedback or new prs are welcome :)